Experienced Domestic Assault Lawyers in Toronto

 Family Violence Law Firm

 Domestic assault is any form of abuse that happens between persons in an intimate relationship.
-The two people involved may be of the opposite or same sex; they may be former or current spouses, common-law partners, or dating partners.
+The two people involved may be of the opposite; they may be former or current spouses, common-law partners, or dating partners.
 In some cases, the relationship is between parents or legal guardians and children.
 (Note that abuse is defined as physical acts or gestures that imply an assault, implying physical assault on another person, verbal, psychological, or financial)

 Even if there was no physical action by the accused, but the victim believes that there was a threat of assault, the police can still arrest the accused